Enroll in a US Drug Test Centers Membership for DOT Random Testing & Clearinghouse

 Employers regulated by the United States Federal Aviation Administration (FAA) are required to have a comprehensive drug and alcohol testing program.
 This includes air carriers and aircraft maintenance or preventive maintenance operations.

 The Federal Aviation Administration required drug and alcohol testing programs fall under Department of Transportation (DOT) regulations 49 CFR Part 40.
-Testing is required by the Omnibus Transportation Employees Testing Act of 1991 and by DOT and FAA regulations (49 CFR part 40 and 14 CFR part 120).
+The DOT FAA drug test is required by the Omnibus Transportation Employees Testing Act of 1991 and by DOT and FAA regulations (49 CFR part 40 and 14 CFR part 120).
 The FAA Drug Abatement Division oversees the aviation industry's compliance with the drug and alcohol testing law and regulations.

 FAA CFR Part 120 applies to the following employers: